build-on-aws/bedrock-agent-txt2sql/README.md

 - Select the checkbox next to "Anthropic", and "Amazon" if not by default already.
 After, scroll down to the bottom right and save the changes.

-- After, verify that the Access status of the Models is green stating “Access granted”.
+- After, verify that the Access status of the Models are green with “Access granted”.

 ![Access granted](Streamlit_App/images/access_granted.png)